-Figure 7.
-Median number of working days lost due to labour strike in the UK (2010-2018), source [70][61]
+source [70]

 Accurate demand prediction can support FSC managers in determining the right amount of inventory and decrease the level of waste and loss due to overstock.
-In addition, more accurate demand prediction can decrease the shipping lead time and inventory holding cost [71][62].
-However, due to unique features of FSCs such as high complexity level, dynamic nature, perishability, and multi-metrics trad-off, it is not always possible for FSCs managers to predict the accurate amount of demand that is the major cause of demand fluctuation events [71][62].
-Regarding supply quality risks, supply chain members heavily rely on inspections such as ISO standards and HACCP system regarding food quality demand.
-These methods cannot provide an accurate and effective procedure to manage quality-related risks for food supply chain due to different limitations such as bureaucratic processes and many complex documents required in these systems [65][56].
+In addition, more accurate demand prediction can decrease the shipping lead time and inventory holding cost [71].
+However, due to unique features of FSCs such as high complexity level, dynamic nature, perishability, and multi-metrics trad-off, it is not always possible for FSCs managers to predict the accurate amount of demand that is the major cause of demand fluctuation events [71].
+Regarding supply quality risks, supply chain members heavily rely on inspections such as ISO standards and Hazard Analysis and Critical Control Point (HACCP) system regarding food quality demand.
+Such standards and systems cannot provide an accurate and effective procedure to manage quality-related risks for food supply chain due to different limitations such as bureaucratic processes and many complex documents required in these systems [65].

 4.2.
 Risk Dimensions

-The risk is a significant element in supply chain risk management when analysing the dynamic change resulting from disruption events.
-Ren et al. [72][63], Mokhtari et al. [73][64], and Rausand [74][65] debate that to determine the risk, three key dimensions should be quantified the relative likelihood/probability of risk occurrence, consequence/impact of occurrence and extent/severity of risk occurrence.
-The probability is a measure of the relative frequency of the occurrence of a risk event.
+Ren et al. [72], Mokhtari et al. [73], and Rausand [74] argue that to determine the risk, three key dimensions should be quantified the relative likelihood/probability of risk occurrence, consequence/impact of occurrence and extent/severity of risk occurrence.
+The probability is a measure of the relative frequency of occurrence of a risk event.
 Consequence/impact describes the environmental impact if an undesired risk event occurs.
 Extent/severity concerns the extent of the possible adverse consequences when a specific unpleasant event does occur.
-The severity is generally evaluated based on expert or practitioner judgement and statistical analysis of historical data [75][66].
+The severity is generally evaluated based on expert or practitioner judgement and statistical analysis of historical data [75].
 As illustrated in Figure 8, three following dimensions of risk are considered in this research:

 Probability/likelihood of a risk occurrence.